barhouum7/MathUniverse/README.md

 1. Install **npm**
 1. If you plan to use a local instance of **MongoDB database**, install **MongoDB atlas**.
 1. Clone this github repo.
-1. Open the local project directory in a terminal, and run: `npm install`.
+1. Open the local project directory in a terminal, and run: `npm install && npm run devStart` for both client and server side to start the app.

 ## Available Scripts